Auburn Tigers football: Head coaches

-Auburn has had 28 head coaches, and three interim head coaches, since it began play during the 1892 season.
-On November 29, 2022, Hugh Freeze was named head coach of the Tigers.
+Auburn has had 29 head coaches, and three interim head coaches, since it began play during the 1892 season.
+On November 29, 2022, Hugh Freeze was named the 31st head coach of the Tigers.
 The team has played more than 1,200 games over 120 seasons.
 In that time, eight coaches have led the Tigers in postseason bowl games: Jack Meagher, Ralph Jordan, Pat Dye, Terry Bowden, Tommy Tuberville, Gene Chizik, Gus Malzahn, and Bryan Harsin.
 Billy Watkins, Mike Donahue, Chet A. Wynne, Jordan, Dye, Tuberville, Chizik, and Malzahn won a combined 12 conference championships.
 During their tenures, Jordan and Chizik each won national championships with the Tigers.

 Bowl games

 Auburn has participated in 45 bowls in total, with the Tigers garnering a record of 24–19–2.

 Rivalries

 Historically, Auburn has two main rivals, the cross-state Alabama Crimson Tide in the Iron Bowl, and the bordering Georgia Bulldogs in the Deep South's Oldest Rivalry.